-One thing worth mentioning is that if you are a heavier set woman with large bust, your choices of jewelry should be in scale to your body.
+One thing worth mentioning is that if you are a heavier-set woman with a large bust, your choice of jewelry should be in scale to your body.
 That means tiny little necklaces may not be the most flattering on you, either, because they form a comparison with your curves and can make you look even heavier.

-A better alternative to chunky necklaces are statement earrings and longer length necklaces.
+A better alternative to chunky necklaces is statement earrings and longer-length necklaces.

 Opting for necklaces that are longer in length, and a bit more delicate, is going to add length to the torso.
 Keep necklaces on the minimal side in terms of design and structure, as a good rule to follow.